sathibault/RxFusion/docs/operators.md

 Build&lt;*in-type*,*state-type*,*result-type*&gt;(*function*, *init*)
 <br>
 <img align="left" src="../img/javascript.png">
-Build(*function*, *init*)
+N/A

 This operator replaces the scan -> filter -> map pattern with a single operator and also only allocates one result object at creation time.
 The operator keeps a state of `state-type` which is initially `init`.
 For each input item, the given `function` is called with the input item and the current state and result as reference arguments.
-If the function returns true, the value of result is output otherwise nothing is output.
+If the function returns true, the current value of result is output otherwise nothing is output.